wilberforce001/Project-Testing-Practice/README.md

 Installed Babel and necessary presets as dev dependencies

-Wrote describe function in my test file that performs capitalization
+Wrote describe function in my test file that performs what is expected such as capitalization, reversing of strings etc.

-Implemented reverse function that reverses the string
+Created a calculator object that contains functions for the basic operations such as add, subtract, divide, and multiply.
+Each of the functions should take two numbers and return the correct calculation.